SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 **Note:** If a `user` or other the opposing party is an organization, just use the `user_name_first`, `other_party_name_first`, etc. fields to store their full name.

+**What if you have a field that needs one of these special labels?**

+Another one of the trickier problems.
+If you find yourself needing one of these "special" labels for another field, you'll need to find another way.
+For example, you can make a custom label that's slightly different and more specific label, like `user_age_at_time_of_conviction`.
+Learn more about [making custom labels](#custom-labels).

 ### _Labels for fields that will be automatically filled in_

 Sometimes a form asks you for information multiple times.
 With a digital form we don't always have to make the user do that.
 There are a few labels for fields that this program can fill in automatically.
 If a `user` has put in their date of birth, they don't need to then fill in their age in a different section - the program can figure it out.